tony-aw/broadcast/README.md

 The ‘broadcast’ package is frequently checked using a large suite of unit tests via the [tinytest](https://github.com/markvanderloo/tinytest) package.
-These tests have a coverage of approximately 95%.
+These tests have a coverage of over 90%.
 So the chance of a function from this package breaking completely is relatively low.

 ‘broadcast’ is still relatively new package, however, so (small) bugs are still very much possible.
 I encourage users who find bugs to report